Sisters of Charity Timeline

 1982 Sr. Jane Iannucelli, SC, Rev. Ned Murphy, SJ, and Tim Boon co-found POTS (Part of the Solution), a soup kitchen in the Fordham section of the Bronx.

 — SC ministry of affordable housing for seniors begins with opening of Joseph House, a subsidiary of SC Healthcare System, Staten Island.

 1989 Sr. Florence Speth, SC, opens Fox House in East Harlem to provide temporary housing, education and social services for homeless women and their children.

 1993 Sisters open Seton House in East Harlem, providing permanent housing for formerly homeless persons and families, the first housing venture launched in collaboration with city and state organizations.

 1995 In the Vision 2000 Direction Statement, Sisters commit to respond to three signs of the times: needs of women, the earth, and persons living in poverty.

 1999 Under the leadership of Sr. Mary Ann Garisto, SC, Sisters Hill Farm is established in Stanfordville, NY, offering healthy, organically grown food to its shareholders and to organizations serving persons living in poverty.

 2000 Several SC-sponsored hospitals merge with Catholic Medical Centers, Brooklyn, to form St. Vincent Catholic Medical Centers of New York.

-2001 Sister Barbara Ford is assassinated in Guatemala.
+2001 Barbara Ford, SC is assassinated in Guatemala.

 2005 Elizabeth Seton Pediatric Center, begun as an affiliate of the New York Foundling to provide services to medically fragile children, becomes an independent healthcare organization, including the John A. Coleman School and the Children’s Rehabilitation Center.